Login

 Welcome to Godrevy Class - Year 2!

-As well as History and Science, we will be learning about some very exciting topics in Reading, Writings, Maths, RE, Georgraphy, PE, Art, DT, Music, PSHE and Outdoor Education.
-To find out more about what will be happening in Godrevyclass this term, please have a look at our Medium Term Plan linked at the bottom of this page.
+As well as Science, we will be learning about some very exciting topics in Reading, Writings, Maths, RE, Georgraphy, PE, Art, DT, Music, PSHE and Outdoor Education.
+To find out more about what will be happening in Godrevymclass this term, please have a look at our Medium Term Plan linked at the bottom of this page.

 If you have any questions or queries, please speak to Mr Smith directly or contact via email at hello@stuny.org.uk